-There are two program options for students who want to study renewable energy at the graduate level.
-They can pursue a master's degree in engineering with a concentration in renewable energy, or they can choose a graduate certificate program in environmental policy management with a focus in renewable energy.
+There are a few program options for students who want to study renewable energy at the graduate level.
+They can pursue a master's degree in engineering or environmental policy management with a concentration in renewable energy, or they can choose a graduate certificate program in renewable energy.
 Students in these programs learn about the various sources of renewable energy, as well as the economic and practical realities of using those sources.

 Master's Degree and Graduate Certificate Program in Renewable Energy